 Additionally, lenders have their own down payment requirements.
 You can expect to make a DSCR loan down payment between 20-25%, depending on factors like the lender’s policies, your credit score, and your DSCR.

 Work With the Best DSCR Lender in Indiana

 DSCR loans in Indiana offer a flexible financing option for investors and business owners.
 Focusing on the income generated by a property instead of personal income creates a more accessible method for securing financing.

 Griffin Funding is a premier Indiana DSCR lender that offers mortgages tailored directly to your needs.
 Contact us today to get a mortgage or learn if you qualify for a DSCR commercial loan in Indiana.
+Apply now.